ICBC Physio in BC: A Plain-English Guide to Coverage, Care, and Recovery

 The biggest lever is when you start, not what you do

 The clinical literature on whiplash and acute musculoskeletal injuries is consistent on one point: early, active rehab beats prolonged rest.
 The Quebec Task Force review and the JOSPT integrated model both reinforce graded, movement-based care as first-line.
 We see this in the clinic too.
-Patients who start within a week of the crash usually need fewer sessions than patients who waited a month hoping it would resolve on its own.
+Clients who start within a week of the crash usually need fewer sessions than clients who waited a month hoping it would resolve on its own.

 That doesn't mean pushing through pain.
 It means re-introducing movement at a load your tissue tolerates and progressing it as the tissue responds.
 The first session is largely an assessment to figure out what that load looks like for you.